Home » Hawaii Travel Tips » Hawaii Vacation Condo vs Hotel: the Pros and Cons

 You will find that hotels often are on prime beachfront property with access to the beach and gorgeous ocean views.

-Remember that all beaches in Hawaii are public so that the hotel does not own the beach in front of its property.
+Remember that all beaches in Hawaii are public, so the hotel does not own the beach in front of its property.

 DAILY CLEANING